Tamil Nadu All Govt Jobs

 • Codes of ethics and conduct: Primary responsibilities of public service professionals – Transparency of information sharing and service delivery, Professional and non-professional interaction – Potentially beneficial interaction, Maintenance of confidentiality of records – Disclosure of Information – Boundaries of competence – Consultation on ethical obligation, Ethics and Non-discrimination – Citizens’ Charters – Challenges of corruption – Ethics of public policy determination.

-Unit I: Indian Polity and Emerging Political Trends across the World affecting India (100 marks)
+Unit I: Indian Polity and Global Political Trends Affecting India (100 marks)

 • Constitution of India – Historical background – Making of the Indian Constitution – Preamble – Salient features of the Indian Constitution